-In considering the nerves as conductors of sensation, it is correct to say, that they arise from sentient parts, since it is the extremity most distant from the brain, which experiences the sensitive impression, that is propagated to the organ itself, along the course of the nerve.
-In attending, on the contrary, to the phenomena of motion, the nerves are considered to arise from the brain; for, it is from the centre to the circumference, that the principle of motion is transmitted to the muscles called, by Cullen, moving extremities of the nerves.
+^{} In considering the netves as conductors of sensation, it is correct to say, that they arise from sentient parts, since it is the extremity most distant from the brain, which experiences the sensitive impression, that is propagated to the organ itself, along the course of the nerve.
+In attending, on the contrary, to the phenomena of motion, the nerves are considered to arise from the brain, for, it is from the centre to the circumference, that the principle of motion is transmitted to the muscles called, by Cullen, moving extremities of the nerves.
 Some anatomists have considered it as a doubtful point, whether the nerves arise from the brain and spinal marrow, or whether these parts are formed by the union of the nerves.

-terminate, or from which they originate.
-Each of these nervous fibres, however minute, is composed of a membranous tube, which is a production of the pia mater.
-Within the parietes of this tube, there are distributed innumerable vessels of extreme minuteness; it is filled within with a whitish marrow, a kind of pulp, which Reil states he insulated from the small canal containing it, by concreting it, by means of the nitric acid, which dissolves the membranous sheath, and leaves uncovered the medullary pulp forming the essential part or basis of the nervous filament.
+it, by means of the nitric acid, which dissolves the membranous sheath, and leaves uncovered the medullary pulp forming the essential part or basis of the nervous filament.
 This same physiologist discovered, by a different process, the internal structure of each nervous fibrilla; he dissolved the whitish or pulpy part, by a long continued solution in an alkaline ley, and he succeeded thus in separating it from the membranous tube which inclosed it and which was emptied.
-The membranous sheath is of cellular structure, and is remarkable only by its consistence and by the very considerable number of vessels of all kinds that are distributed to its parietes; it ceases to cover the nerves near their two extremities, and protects them only along their course.
+The membranous sheath is of cellular structure and is remarkable only by its consistence and by the very considerable number of vessels of all kinds that are distributed to its parietes; it ceases to cover the nerves, near their two extremities and protects them, only along their course.

 Each nervous fibre, thus formed of two very distinct parts, joins other fibres of a perfectly similar structure, to form a nervous filament enveloped in a common sheath of cellular tissue.
-These filaments, by their union, form small ramifications, and these progressively larger branches, and lastly, trunks wrapped in a common covering of cellular tissue; then other envelopes to each fasciculus of filaments, and lastly, a sheath to each individual filament.
+These filaments by their union, form small ramifications, and these progressively larger branches, and lastly, trunks wrapped in a common covering of cellular tissue; then other envelopes to each fasciculus of filaments, and lastly, a sheath to each individual filament.
 When nervous cords are of a certain size, veins and arteries of a pretty considerable caliber, may be seen to insinuate themselves between the bundles of fibres of which they are composed; these vessels then divide, after penetrating among them, and furnish the capillary ramifications which are distributed to the parietes of the sheath common to each filament.
-These small vessels, according to Reil, allow the nervous substance to exhale into each membranous tube; this, likewise, becomes the secretory organ of the medulla with which it is filled."
+These small vessels, according to Reil, allow the nervous substance to exhale into each membranous tube; this, likewise, becomes the secretory organ of the medulla with which it is filled.

 CXXXIX.
 The nervous filaments unite, or are separated from one another, but do not run into each other.
 The divisions of the nerves are different from those of the arteries, and their mode of junction does not admit of being compared to that of the veins.
 It is, in the first instance, a mere separation; in the second, an approximation of filaments which had been separated, and which, though united in common sheaths, have, nevertheless, each a proper covering, are merely in juxta position and perfectly distinct.
-If that were not the case, one could not say, that each fibre has one extremity in the brain, and the other in some one point of the body; nor could one conceive how the impressions which several sentient extremities receive at once, reach the brain without running into each other; nor, in what manner the principle of motion could be directed towards a single muscle receiving its nerves from the same trunk as the other muscles of the limb.
+If that were not the case, one could not say, that each fibre has one extremity in the brain, and the other in some one point of the body, nor could one conceive how the impressions which several sentient extremities receive at once, reach the brain without running into each other; nor, in what manner, the principle of motion could be directed towards a single muscle receiving its nerves from the same trunk as the other muscles of the limb.